 Voices for Children’s CASAs come from all walks of life and possess a variety of professional, educational, and ethnic backgrounds.
 What unites them is the desire to help and advocate for an abused or neglected child.
 CASAs must be at least 21 years old.
 No experience is necessary!

-In FY2014-15, more than 1,400 CASA volunteers—recruited and trained by Voices for Children—advocated on behalf of 2,282 children in the foster care system and an additional 227 children were served by a Voices for Children Case Liaison.
-This year, FY2015-16, we need 1,550 CASAs to advocate for more than 2,400 children and assess the case files for the estimated 5,000 children who will pass through foster care in San Diego County this year.
+In FY2017-18, nearly 1,600 CASA volunteers—recruited and trained by Voices for Children—advocated on behalf of more than 3,240 children in foster care and an additional 825 children were served by a Voices for Children Case Liaison.
+In 2018, we estimate approximately 4,000 children will spend time in foster care in San Diego County and approximately 4,500 will spend time in foster care in Riverside County.

 A CASA volunteer must be at least 21 years old and must be able to commit to a case for at least 18 months.
 He or she must also clear a criminal background check and be willing to drive anywhere in San Diego County.
 CASAs must have a valid driver’s license, fewer than three points on their driving record, reliable access to a vehicle, and at least two years of driving experience.
 They must also have professional communication skills, as well as the ability to be objective and speak with authority.
 Click here to read our eligibility FAQs.